Civil discourse: Challenges to Civil Discourse

+If the goal of civil discourse is to enhance understanding, then quieting or dismissing the truth in messages from historically underrepresented or harmed communities because they make visible "contempt" misses the aim of improving understanding—an interaction which has the consequence of reinforcing pre-existing systems of oppression, including communicative and informational oppression, whether intentional or otherwise.

-Furthermore, the implementation of fallacious arguments can all too easily invalidate the efforts of one party to make their case.
+The implementation of fallacious arguments can all too easily invalidate the efforts of one party to make their case.
 James L. Gibson notes that throughout history the utilization of ad hominem arguments to disparage an opponent's character often delegitimizes their defense.
 Leaving the aggressor as the de facto victor as it then becomes unnecessary for them to refute any previous points made.
 In such exchanges very little benefit can be derived as the conversation is never able to evolve and more often than not the aggressor's party seeks only to serve their own ends.